Defining the Layer Stack in Altium Designer

 Single Layer PCB Support

-This feature is in Open Beta and available when the PCB.SingleLayerStack.Support option is enabled in the Advanced Settings dialog.
+This feature is available when the PCB.SingleLayerStack.Support option is enabled in the Advanced Settings dialog.

 A single-layer PCB stack can be created by deleting either the top or bottom layer from a 2-layer PCB stack.